AI & Automation

 • Tone: informative and accessible

-• Conclude with a clear call-to-action
+• Close with a clear call-to-action

-Effective prompt engineering requires understanding how AI systems 'think' - it's a new skill every professional needs to develop
+“Effective prompt engineering requires understanding how AI systems ‘think’ — it is a new skill that every professional needs to develop”

 — Yann LeCun, Chief AI Scientist Meta & Turing Award Winner

-Mistake 1: Being too general
+Mistake 1: Staying too general

-Mistake: "Create a marketing plan"
+Wrong: “Make a marketing plan”

 Mistake 2: Not specifying output format

-Mistake: "Write a product launch post"
+Wrong: “Write a product launch post”

-Mistake 4: Not Planning for Iteration
+Mistake 4: Not planning iteration

 Always start with “Version 1:” and ask for feedback to refine.

-• Reach - Who do you want to reach?
+• Reach, Who do you want to reach?

-• Convert - What is the desired outcome?
+• Convert, What is the desired result?

-• Engage - How do you maintain engagement?
+• Engage, How do you keep attention?

-Prompt Optimization for Different AI Tools
+Prompt optimisation for different AI tools

 • Use “Act as…” for role clarification

-• Request source attribution with "Include sources"
+• Ask for source references with “Include sources”

 • For creativity: increase temperature in settings